6 Tips On Eco-Friendly Home Cleaning (2025 Guide)

 Check the label of your cleaning products to make sure they are non-toxic.
 A general rule is that if the product lists a specific chemical on its ingredients list, it should be avoided.

 The chemicals coating many household cleaners are harmful to your health and the environment.
-These include ammonia and chlorine bleach as mentioned earlier, but others such as ethylene glycol, methanol, and isopropyl alcohol are also harmful.
+These include ammonia and chlorine bleach, as mentioned earlier, but others, such as ethylene glycol, methanol, and isopropyl alcohol, are also harmful.

 3. Grab Biodegradable Cleaning Tools